What are Tissues? Definition, Types and Examples

 • Supporting connective tissues consists of cartilage and bones which provide support and structural framework.

-• Fibrous connective tissue serves for packing and binding most of the organs.
+• Fibrous connective tissue serves to pack and bind most of the organs.
 There are four types – adipose, areolar, ligament, and tendons.

-• Fluid connective tissue consists of blood and lymph and serves the purpose of transportation of glucose, amino acids, oxygen, etc.
+• Fluid connective tissue consists of blood and lymph and serves the purpose of transporting glucose, amino acids, oxygen, etc.

 3. Muscular Tissues